-You only need 5 ingredients and 5 minutes to put these chicken leg quarters together.
+This chicken leg quarters recipe only requires 5 ingredients and 5 minutes of prep.
 This recipe is ridiculously easy and the result is way more flavorful and delicious than you would imagine.
 Because this recipe just calls for olive oil, salt, paprika, garlic powder and pepper, these chicken quarters are also naturally keto, paleo, whole30, dairy-free and gluten-free.

 I am so excited about today’s recipe.
 We’ve made a ton of chicken leg quarter recipes and this is, by far, our favorite and definitely the easiest.